syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

 # UI Automation

-### Requirements and Configuration
+### Requirements and configuration

-To test SfTreeGrid control with CUITs, build the Extension Project and place it in the mentioned location.
-You can get the extension project from the below location.
+To test SfTreeGrid control with CUITs, build the extension project and place it in the mentioned location.
+You can get the extension project from the following location.

 <table>
 <tr>